Surety Bond Guarantees

 How may assistance be used?

-Contracts not exceeding $6.5 million, or $10 million for federal contracts with the certification of a Federal Contracting Officer, where a surety bond is required but not obtainable privately on reasonable terms and conditions.
+Contracts within eligibility parameters outlined under Code of Federal Regulations Subpart 115, Surety Bond Guarantee, where a surety bond is required but not obtainable privately with reasonable terms and conditions.
 Guarantee is for bid, payment, and performance bonds (and ancillary bonds incidental to the performance of a specific contract).
 It is provided directly to the surety and/or an authorized agent for a particular contract.
 Under the Prior Approval program, sureties must apply to SBA for each guarantee.
-Sureties in the Preferred Bond Program are empowered to issue, service, and monitor bonds without prior SBA approval.
+Sureties in the Preferred Bond Program are delegated authority to issue, service, and monitor bonds without prior SBA approval.

 What are the requirements after being awarded this opportunity?